“Because of Chivido”: Drama as Sophia Momodu shares experience from JP25

 Legit.ng also reported that Sophia and Davido’s daughter, Imade, served as the flower girl for the couple and stole the show with her stunning entrance.

-It was gathered that children of some top celebrities played parts in the beautiful union.
+It was gathered that the children of some top celebrities played parts in the beautiful union.

 Late Mohbad’s two-year-old son, Liam, rocked the same suit as the groom, Juma Jux, to fit into his ring bearer role.
 A cute video of the Tanzanian singer giving little Liam a fist bump made the rounds on social media.
 See the clip below: